The Creative Process

 I taught figure drawing for 35 years, and as we all know, when we're just starting, we often learn by making mistakes.

-which leaves much food for thought
+it leaves so much food for thought

 Tell me that's not a process ... and it's not creative - LOL.